-Manetta is a licensed Professional Geologist for the state of Texas.
-She has MSHA Part 77 Surface Certification, MSHA Annual Refresher Certification, and 20-hour HAZWOPER Certification.
+Manetta is a licensed Professional Geologist for the State of Texas.
+She has a 20-hour HAZWOPER certification.
 She received her M.S. in Geology from Stephen F. Austin State University in 2007.

 At TES, Manetta is involved in groundwater monitoring well installation, soil and groundwater contamination assessments for VOCs and metals, soil contamination assessment and remediation from saltwater spills, and SPCC plan preparation.
 She has previous experience in surface coal mining, lignite exploration, and precious metals exploration.